au-ts/cogent/cogent/src/Cogent/LLVM/README.md

     - Arithmetic, logical, and bitwise binary operators
         - `+` , `-` , `*` , `/` , `%` , `&&` , `||` , `>` , `<` , `<=` , `>=` , `==` , `/=` , `.&.` , `.|.` , `.^.` , `<<` , `>>`
     - Complement and not operators
-        - These are implemented identically using `xor` with the `-1` literal
+        - Complement uses `xor` with the `-1` literal
+        - Not checks if the operand is equal to the `0` literal
     - Let and letbang bindings
         - A list of in-scope variables is threaded though the compiler
     - Variable expressions